e-/Multiclass-Density-Maps/wiki/specification.md

 A `DataSpec` specifies the location of data buffers that are generated in the binning stage (the first stage in our model, see <https://github.com/e-/Multiclass-Density-Maps/tree/master/data> for how to use our scripts to convert your data to data buffers).
 After running the scripts, a dataset with `N` classes is converted to `N + 1` files which are one schema file (e.g., `census.snappy_data.json` in the above example) and `N` data buffers, one for each class.

 These files must be located in the same directory, and the schema file must be referenced by its name (e.g., `census.snappy_data.json`) not by the full path to it (e.g., `/my/data/census.snappy_data.json`).
-The prefix of the path will later be provided when you load the schema file (e.g., `spec.load('/my/data').then(...)`).
+The prefix of the path must be provided later when you load the schema file (e.g., `spec.load('/my/data').then(...)`).

 | Property | Type | Description |
 | - | - | - |